Analysis | For Trump to win, his campaign manager thinks he has to carry a state where he’s down 7 points

 Now, let’s say you’re Trump campaign manager Bill Stepien.
 You’re looking at this chart and trying to figure out which of those bubbles you can pull over to the right, just enough to cross the middle line.
 What states are your best bet?

 People who’ve spoken with Stepien and talked to Axios’s Jonathan Swan have an answer.
-Specifically, they articulated three paths to victory, each increasingly narrow for the incumbent president.
+Specifically, they articulated three paths to victory, each increasingly narrow for the president.
 And each, at a minimum, requires that Trump win a state where he currently trails by about 7 points.

 At the outset, Stepien apparently thinks Trump needs to win four states — Florida, Georgia, Iowa and Ohio — as well as the electoral vote in Maine’s Second Congressional District.
 (Maine and Nebraska are the only states that divvy up some of their electoral votes this way.)

 Ohio is the easiest of the lot, according to the current polling average; Trump just needs to hold it.
 The hardest is Florida, where Trump trails by 4 points on the average.
-But, given the state’s history, it’s more than fair to assume that it’s in play.
+But given the state’s history, it’s more than fair to assume that it’s in play.

 But remember: These are baseline wins for each of the following three scenarios.
 You lose Florida, Ohio or Georgia, and none of the paths below is viable.
 Lose Iowa, and the latter two are out of reach.
-Lose Texas, and Trump just loses, flat out.
+Lose Texas, and Trump just loses, flat-out.

 One path Trump could then take to the necessary 270 electoral votes would be to win Arizona, North Carolina and Pennsylvania.